Teenage Dream

 Teenage Dream is the third studio album by American singer Katy Perry.
-It was released on August 24, 2010, through Capitol Records.
+It was released on August 24, 2010, through Capitol Records and follows her multi-platinum second album One of the Boys (2008).
 Primarily a pop record, Teenage Dream also contains elements of disco, electronic, rock, funk, house, Hi-NRG, and hip hop, that revolve around young love, partying, self-empowerment, and personal growth.
-Perry co-wrote the album, and worked with a number of producers such as Dr. Luke, Max Martin, Benny Blanco, Stargate and Greg Wells.
+Perry co-wrote the album, and worked with a number of producers such as Max Martin, Dr. Luke, Benny Blanco, Stargate and Greg Wells.

-With "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)", Teenage Dream is the second album in history to have five number-one singles (after Michael Jackson's 1987 album Bad) to top the US Billboard Hot 100, and the first by a woman to achieve this milestone.
-Its sixth single, "The One That Got Away", peaked at number three on that chart.
-The album debuted at number one on the US Billboard 200, selling 192,000 copies in its first week.
-The album was later certified nine times platinum by the Recording Industry Association of America (RIAA) for combined album sales, track sales, on-demand audio and video streams equivalent of nine million album-sale units.
-The album has gone onto sell 3.1 million copies in the United States, and charted within the Top 40 of the Billboard 200 year-end chart three years in a row.
-The album also sold 1.3 million copies in the United Kingdom, where it was certified five times platinum by the British Phonographic Industry (BPI).
+With "California Gurls" (featuring Snoop Dogg), "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)", Teenage Dream is the second album in history to have five singles (after Michael Jackson's 1987 album Bad) top the US Billboard Hot 100, and the first by a woman to do so.
+Its sixth single was "The One That Got Away", which peaked at number three on that chart, becoming the third after Janet Jackson's Rhythm Nation 1814 and George Michael's Faith to have six top-five songs in the United States.
+Teenage Dream topped the album charts in Australia, Austria, Canada, Ireland, New Zealand, Scotland, the United Kingdom, and the United States.
+It has sold more than 12 million copies worldwide and received Diamond certifications in Brazil, Canada, and the United States while being certified multi-platinum in Australia, Denmark, Finland, France, Germany, India, Ireland, Italy, New Zealand, Norway, and the United Kingdom.